st-tech/zr-obp/README.md

 For any question about the paper, data, and pipeline, feel free to contact: saito@hanjuku-kaso.com

 # Contribution
-Thank you for considering contribution to Open Bandit Project!
+Any contributions to the Open Bandit Pipeline are more than welcome!
-Please find [CONTRIBUTING.md](./CONTRIBUTING.md) for general guidelines how to contribute to the project.
+Please refer to [CONTRIBUTING.md](./CONTRIBUTING.md) for general guidelines how to contribute to the project.

 # License
 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.